 From Ruta 27 from San Pedro de Atacama, it’s about 100km to reach Monjes de la Pacana and then from here it’s off-road – at which point you will need instructions to get to the Salar de Tara.

-Other useful information about visiting the Atacama Desert
+Useful information about visiting the Atacama Desert

-Other things to do in San Pedro de Atacama
+Alternative things to do in San Pedro de Atacama

 We also visited the following places on our tour of the Atacama Desert: